IQ404/Archived-Notes/CG.md

 ## Antialiasing（反走样/抗锯齿）

+<ins>NOTE</ins>: my current understandings on this topic are really bad.
+Reference for further reading can be

+- Signal processing
+-

 📜 More about sampling:

 - Photograph is a sampling (for each pixel) done on the plane containing the information gathered by the image sensor (e.g. from a camera).